-This warm and cozy West African Inspired Sweet Potato Peanut Stew is the best of many worlds.
-A riff on West African Peanut Soup, it has a tomato and peanut base like its inspiration, plus sweet potatoes, spinach, and (a must!) crunchy peanuts on top.
+This warm and cozy Vegetarian Sweet Potato Peanut Stew is the best of many worlds.
+A riff on West African Peanut Stew (Maafe), it has a tomato and peanut base like its inspiration, plus sweet potatoes, spinach, and (a must!) crunchy peanuts on top.

 Peanut butter, spinach, and sweet potato, you say?
 YES.
 It’s the MOST glorious combo – trust me.

-For us, Sweet Potato Peanut Stew has been a definite dinner-on-repeat over the course of the winter.
+For us, This Vegetarian African Peanut Stew has been a definite dinner-on-repeat over the course of the winter.
 It has a relatively simple list of ingredients, so it’s an easy throw-together meal for weeknights.

 What do we have?
 Well, these ingredients, for one: